Powerlearnproject/se-day1-assignment-KamoM-UI/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
-It involves the design, development, testing, deployment, and maintenance of software products.
-Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+Software engineering refers to the use of engineering concepts, techniques, and tools in the creation and maintenance of high-quality software systems.
+It encompasses the processes of designing, developing, testing, deploying, and maintaining software products.
+The significance of software engineering in the tech industry is substantial, as it facilitates the development of software applications and systems that support numerous elements of contemporary life, such as communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
 Firstly, the development of programming languages(e.g Python)